chinapedia/wikipedia.abstract.en/Page/Capoeira.md

 Instruments

-Capoeira-three-berimbau-one-pandeiro.jpgs a reco- reco and a pandeiro]] Capoeira instruments are disposed in a row called bateria.
+s a reco- reco and a pandeiro]] Capoeira instruments are disposed in a row called bateria.
 It is traditionally formed by three berimbaus, two pandeiros, three atabaques, one agogô and one ganzá, but this format may vary depending on the capoeira group's traditions or the _roda_ style.

 The berimbau is the leading instrument, determining the tempo and style of the music and game played.
 Two low pitch berimbaus (called _berra-boi_ and _médio_) form the base and a high pitch berimbau (called _viola_) makes variations and improvisations.
 The other instruments must follow the berimbau's rhythm, free to vary and improvise a little, depending upon the capoeira group's musical style.